-NEET 2019 Counselling FAQs - Qualifying NEET is only half the job done, as next focus of the candidate is counselling.
-The general trend among candidates is to apply through MCC first, while keeping state counselling as second option.
+NEET 2019 Counselling FAQs - Qualifying NEET is only half the job done, as the next focus of the candidate is counselling.
+The general trend among candidates is to apply through MCC first while keeping state counselling as the second option.
 But the NEET counselling process is a bit of a puzzle that unless one spends some time to decipher, can cause both mental and financial pain.
 Sample this - if you apply for NEET 2019 counselling by MCC, and get offered a seat in Round 2, you have two options - to accept it or exit the counselling process.
 If you choose the first and join allotted college, you cannot participate in any subsequent rounds of counselling, including state counselling.
 But if you exit, you have to forfeit security money, but you can participate in state counselling.
 There are many such confusing details that are NEET 2019 Counselling FAQs would help you clarify.

 Latest: [Know your Chances for NEET All India, Central, Deemed Universities and State Counsellings through NEET 2019 Rank]- NEET College Predictor

 LATEST: NEET 2020 application form to be released on December 2; download till December 31